Mohamed-Abobakr20/Tata-Group-Data-Analysis/README.md

 ## Task 2
 > Summary

->
-In this task, you will be required to read the questions carefully and understand that business requirement.
+- In this task, you will be required to read the questions carefully and understand that business requirement.
 Once you have an idea of what is required from the perspective of the CEO and CMO, you will need to come up with the perfect visual which will illustrate what the senior managers are looking for in each scenario.
 Remember, data can be presented in multiple types of charts, but you are required to select the visual that would best display the information which is being presented.

+## Task 3
+> Summary

+- In this task, you will create the visuals around four of the questions that the CEO and CMO have requested.
+You can use either Tableau or Power BI to create the visuals.

+> Data Cleaning Steps

+You have noticed that the data contains some returns to the store which are provided in negative quantities and there are unit prices which were input in error.
+You will need to perform the following steps to clean this data.
+- Create a check that the quantity should not be below 1 unit
+- Create a check that the Unit price should not be below $0